cisco-ce/roomos.cisco.com/doc/MTR/CameraOptions.md

 * **Group**: The camera will adjust to show everyone.
 * **Frames**: The camera will zoom and show people individually or in smaller groups.
 *	**Speaker**: The camera will follow the person speaking.
 The maximum distance for speaker tracking to work is 7.5 meters.
+*	**Best view**.
+The camera will adjust automatically so you are always in the center of the frame.

 ### Select a camera mode